 Anadolu Anonim Türk Sigorta Şirketi ("Anadolu Sigorta")

 The Company was established in 1925 and operates in almost all non-life insurance branches.
-The headquarters of the Company is in İstanbul.
 The Company's shares are traded in Borsa İstanbul A.Ş.

 Anadolu Hayat Emeklilik A.Ş. ("Anadolu Hayat")